olliemcdonald/SIApop/README.md

 **Mac:**

-Install SIApop in Terminal by navigating to the SIApop directory and running:
+Install SIApop in Terminal/Cygwin by navigating to the SIApop directory and running:

-    make
+    `cmake . && make`

-Three executables should be created in SIApop/bin/, reflecting time-homogeneous and inhomogeneous simulations, and birth-death processes without mutations.
+Three executables should be created in SIApop/bin/, reflecting the time-homogeneous process (SIApop), inhomogeneous process (SIApop-td), and birth-death processes without mutations (SIApop-simple).

-    /SIApop/bin/SIApop
+    /SIApop/bin/SIApop - time-homogeneous
-    /SIApop/bin/SIApop-td
+    /SIApop/bin/SIApop-td - time-inhomogeneous
-    /SIApop/bin/SIApop-simple
+    /SIApop/bin/SIApop-simple - no mutation

-Note: GSL may be installed in a different location and may require changing the include and library paths in the Makefile.

-**Windows:**

-Install [Cygwin](https://cygwin.com) along with the gcc-g++, gsl, gsl-devel, and make packages and their dependencies.
-Navigate to the SIApop directory and run

-    make

-If an error occurs, the library and include paths in the Makefile may need to be changed to

-    LPATH:= /usr/lib
-    INC:= /usr/include

 Using SIApop